ppatierno/formula1-telemetry-kafka/README.md

 ![Logo](./images/f1-telemetry-kafka-logo.png)

 > The formula 1 telemetry library, used to decode the UDP packets, works with the F1 2020 game format.
-It's possible to have the project working with F1 2021 game by selecting the "2020" UDP packet format in the Telemetry settings on the game.
+It's possible to have the project working with newer game editions by selecting the "2020" UDP packet format in the Telemetry settings on the game.

+It is possible to select the season for teams, drivers and tracks by setting the `F1_TELEMETRY_SEASON` environment variable when running the different applications.
+By default, it uses 2020 season data.
+For more information see [here](https://github.com/ppatierno/formula1-telemetry#season-selection).

 ## Overview